Notariz/notariz-programs/README.md

 # You are on the right branch!

-This repository is the closest version of our deployed program.
+This repository is the closest version to our deployed program.